emca-it/OP5-Documentation/nsclient/docs/faq.md

 ### 3.2 I use version 0.4.0 or 0.4.1

-1. Good idea to upgrade to 0.5.0 and see if the issue has been resolved but please report this anyway so I can (if possible) fix it for 0.4.1.
+It would be a good idea to upgrade to 0.5.0 and see if the issue has been resolved.
+Please report such bugs anyway, so I can fix them for 0.4.1 if that is possible.

 ## 4. Network